Featuring: Ports along Alaska's Inside Passage

 Day 4 Sitka - Juneau

 Take the ferry or fly to Juneau, Alaska's Capital city.
-Visit magnificent Mendenhall Glacier, 13 miles from downtown, a rainforest botanical garden, fish hatchery or ride Mt.
+Visit magnificent Mendenhall Glacier, 13 miles from downtown, a rainforest botanical garden, fish hatchery, or ride Mt.
 Roberts’s tramway for panoramic views of the Gastineau Channel and Douglas Island.

 Day 5 Juneau

-Pick from dozens of soft adventure tours like sea kayaking, rafting, and glacial trekking or hike one of Juneau's numerous trails.
+Pick from dozens of soft adventure tours such as sea kayaking, rafting, and glacial trekking or hike one of Juneau's numerous trails.
 Visit shops and museums in the historic downtown area.
 Photograph the charming downtown backed by dramatic green mountains.